 - Category 2.0: highly effective

-How are disease modifying drugs approved for use by the NHS?
+How are DMDs approved for use by the NHS?

 Before a DMD is approved for use by the NHS it will have been thoroughly investigated in clinical trials to establish its effectiveness and safety.